marshmallow-code/marshmallow-jsonapi/docs/quickstart.rst

 Just as with nested fields the ``schema`` can be a class or a string with a simple or fully qualified class name.
 Make sure to import the schema beforehand.

-Now you can include some data in a dump by specifying the includes.
+Now you can include some data in a dump by specifying the includes (also supports nested relations via the dot syntax).

 .. code-block:: python